In the first part of a three-part essay about design systems, I review two approaches for the creation of something equally as complex: a city.

 Jeff makes an important point; the products of a design system will be the ultimate arbiters of its usefulness.
-Beyond the immediate success (or failure) of these products, and as they evolve to meet the changing needs of our customers, so the systems supporting them will need to change also.
+Beyond the immediate success (or failure) of these products, as they evolve to meet the changing needs of our customers, so the systems supporting them will need to adapt also.
 The products that emanate from a design system are at the same time a constituent, living on its surface and feeding back to the layers below.

 Accounting for change

 Included in the idiom is a new map that gives contractors a station-by-station guide to the different architectural styles used throughout the network.
-Paint colours and decorative materials should now match the architectural style of each building, rather than adhere to any overarching corporate look.
+Paint colours and decorative materials should now match the architectural style of each building, rather than adhere to an overarching corporate look.
 By deliberately maintaining a diversity of styles, Transport for London have chosen to make the network’s design history an integral part of their design system.
 To me, this seems like a pragmatic approach.

 In How Buildings Learn, Stewart Brand expands upon Frank Duffy’s idea that different timescales can be seen to effect a building.
 Called shearing layers, he describes these as follows: